About Unclaimed Funds

-You are able to search Ohio's Unclaimed Funds list by visiting the Unclaimed Fund Treasure Hunt website.
+To search the State of Ohio's Unclaimed Funds list visit the Unclaimed Fund Treasure Hunt website.

 To search Washington County's Unclaimed Funds list visit the Washington County Auditor's website.
-Under the Links section on the left hand side of your screen, scroll down to Unclaimed Funds.
+On the top right corner click on the INFO tab, scroll down and click on the Unclaimed Funds link.

 Other states and federal lists can be accessed through the National Unclaimed Property Network.